 Those companies are promotional companies that have just started or about to start are promotional companies

-For successful investing, we need to find out companies, who developing new products and processes and exploiting new markets.
+For successful investing, we need to find out companies, that develop new products and processes and exploit new markets.

 Promotional companies do this but you have to see any company without at least two years of commercial operation and one year of operating profits in the promotional stage.
 (Common Stocks and Uncommon Profits book)

-Entrepreneurs usually have only one skill many be production and they lack marketing skills or superb salesman that lack other skills like production or product quality.
+Entrepreneurs usually have only one skill many be production and they lack marketing skills or superb salesman who lack other skills like production or product quality.

-Promotional Companies can give some work to others to perform well like, finance is done by other investment fund or special group that have the capability to do deals with weakness of companies entrepreneurs (high-level businessman quality talent).
+Promotional Companies can give some work to others to perform well, finance is done by other investment funds or special groups that have the capability to do deals with weakness of companies’ entrepreneurs (high-level businessman quality talent).

 Leave this investment for investment or finance specialized groups means promotional companies leave for these people.

-But broker has the network to buy those stocks that not trade on the exchange to buy and sell stocks those not on exchange.
+But broker has the network to buy those stocks that are not traded on the exchange to buy and sell stocks those not on the exchange.